iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 reset-and-restart-outlook-app-on-iphone

-Click on Ok to Restart the app and Get a fix for the iPhone calendar is not syncing with Outlook.
+Click on Ok to restart the app and get a fix for the iPhone calendar that is not syncing with Outlook.
 The same settings are also available on the Android Outlook app.

 #7.
 Restart Your iPhone

-Unlike the applications, there are chances where bugs and glitch have made their way to the device.
-Ultimately, those bugs can be the reason for the iPhone outlook calendar not syncing; however, to get rid of it, restarting the iPhone works wonderfully.
+Unlike the applications, there are chances that bugs and glitches have made their way to the device.
+Ultimately, those bugs can be the reason for the iPhone Outlook calendar not syncing; however, restarting the iPhone works wonderfully to get rid of them.

-Note: Steps of restarting an iPhone vary from the model, so just go through restart steps accordingly.
+Note: Restarting an iPhone varies depending on the model, so go through the restart steps accordingly.

 Restart iPhone X, 11, 12, Or 13

-Step 1 → Press any of the Volume Button and Side Button until the Power-Off Slider highlights on the screen.
+Step 1 → Press any Volume Button and Side Button until the Power-Off Slider highlights on the screen.

 Step 2 → Drag the slider to the right, then hold for 30 Seconds until the procedure finishes off.